Dosage Form: injection, powder, lyophilized, for solution

 |Using 0.5 mg/mL

-Bivalirudin should be administered via an intravenous line.
+Bivalirudin for injection should be administered via an intravenous line.
 No incompatibilities have been observed with glass bottles or polyvinyl chloride bags and administration sets.
-The following drugs should not be administered in the same intravenous line with Bivalirudin, since they resulted in haze formation, microparticulate formation, or gross precipitation when mixed with Bivalirudin: alteplase, amiodarone HCl, amphotericin B, chlorpromazine HCl, diazepam, prochlorperazine edisylate, reteplase, streptokinase, and vancomycin HCl.
+The following drugs should not be administered in the same intravenous line with Bivalirudin for injection, since they resulted in haze formation, microparticulate formation, or gross precipitation when mixed with Bivalirudin: alteplase, amiodarone HCl, amphotericin B, chlorpromazine HCl, diazepam, prochlorperazine edisylate, reteplase, streptokinase, and vancomycin HCl.
 Dobutamine was compatible at concentrations up to 4 mg/mL but incompatible at a concentration of 12.5 mg/mL.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
-Preparations of Bivalirudin containing particulate matter should not be used.
-Reconstituted material will be a clear to slightly opalescent, colorless to slightly yellow solution.
+Preparations of Bivalirudin for injection containing particulate matter should not be used.
+Reconstituted material will be a clear, colorless to slightly yellow solution.

 Storage after Reconstitution

-Do not freeze reconstituted or diluted Bivalirudin.
+Do not freeze reconstituted or diluted Bivalirudin for injection.
 Reconstituted material may be stored at 2-8°C for up to 24 hours.
-Diluted Bivalirudin with a concentration of between 0.5 mg/mL and 5 mg/mL is stable at room temperature for up to 24 hours.
+Diluted Bivalirudin for injection with a concentration of between 0.5 mg/mL and 5 mg/mL is stable at room temperature for up to 24 hours.
 Discard any unused portion of reconstituted solution remaining in the vial.

 *The range of Bivalirudin trifluoroacetate is 270 to 280 mg based on a range of trifluoroacetic acid composition of 1.7 to 2.6 equivalents.